-Most risks to patients were assessed and well managed.
+Not all risks to patients were assessed and well managed.

 - There were procedures in place for monitoring and managing risks to patient and staff safety.
 There was a comprehensive health and safety policy in place and was accessible to all members of staff electronically.
 We observed that this policy was in date.
-There was a poster on the ground floor which identified local health and safety representatives. - All members of staff had received up to date training by an external training provider in health and safety in March 2016 which included fire safety, basic life support, moving and handling and lone working. - During our inspection we saw evidence that the services of an external risk safety consultant had been arranged to carry out a full health and safety risk assessment for the premises which included the identification of all risks and control measures had been identified.
-This inspection had been carried out on 16 March 2016 and included fire, COSHH, manual handling, electrical and hygiene and welfare. - The practice had adequate fire safety equipment in place and all equipment had been serviced on a regular basis.
+There was a poster on the ground floor which identified local health and safety representatives. - The practice did not have an up to date fire risk assessment in place.
+However, during our inspection we saw evidence that the services of an external risk safety consultant had been arranged to carry out a full health and safety and fire risk assessment for the premises.
+Following our inspection, we were provided with evidence of a revised fire risk assessment which had been carried out in June 2016 by an external specialist.
+The practice had adequate fire safety equipment in place and all equipment had been serviced in October 2015.
 A fire action plan was on display informing patients and staff what to do in the event of a fire.
 All staff had received fire safety training, this formed part of the induction process for new employees.
+We saw evidence that fire procedures had been discussed in a practice meeting.
 Fire doors were clearly identified and were free from obstruction, staff told us that regular fire drills were carried out.
 We saw evidence that the fire alarm system was tested on a weekly basis.

 - All electrical equipment was checked to ensure the equipment was safe to use and clinical equipment was checked to ensure it was working properly.
-We saw evidence of certification that showed all electrical and clinical items had been checked by an accredited external contractor. - The practice held a risk register which contained numerous risk assessments which included manual handling, infection control, health and safety and COSHH.
-(Control of Substances Hazardous to Health).
-We also saw evidence that COSHH data sheets were held on file for all substances held in the practice.
+We saw evidence of certification that showed all electrical and clinical items had been checked by an accredited external contractor and were due to be re-checked in June 2016. - We saw evidence that all members of staff had completed health and safety training which included fire safety, basic life support, moving and handling and lone working.